MOBIDIC: History

 MOBIDIC C was sent to Fort Huachuca as a software testing system.
 MOBIDIC D was ordered for the Army Security Agency in Europe, and MOBIDIC 7A was shipped to the 7th Army Stock Control Center in Zweibrücken, Germany.
 7A's service entry was delayed due to the failure of the Army-supplied tape drives, but Sylvania replaced these with off-the-shelf commercial units and the system went operational in January 1962, the first off-shore deployment.

 MOBIDIC C/D/7A weighed about 7000 lbs.

 The 7A unit was extremely successful in operation, cutting the time needed to order and deliver spare parts dramatically.
 Although Fieldata was developed for battlefield information, MOBIDIC was just as useful for other sorts of information as well, as the 7A machine demonstrated.
 It was so successful that the MOBIDIC D was diverted to the Army's 3922nd Ordnance Supply Control Agency in Orléans, France (Maison Fort) to replace the existing RAMAC 305 card system.

 By 1962, however, the Army had lost interest in Fieldata and canceled the project.
 The B machine was no longer needed for Fieldata software development, and in 1965 it was purchased by the National Bureau of Standards for software development and research.
 The C, D, and 7A machines were later all moved to Karlsruhe, Germany, where they operated in the supply role for years.

 MOBIDIC's success, independent of Fieldata's failure, led to additional Army contracts for the smaller AN/APQ-32 computers, which processed artillery radar data.
 The basic layout of the MOBIDIC system was also used for the AN/ASD-1 computer used on the Boeing RC-135 ELINT aircraft, the PARADE and TIDEWATER projects, and its basic circuitry was used extensively in the development of the IBM 7090 for the BMEWS systems.

 As Sylvania had hoped, commercial interest in a small, low-cost, robust computer system seemed widespread.
 MOBIDIC was adapted into the Sylvania 9400 that was marketed towards factory automation systems.
 Two systems were ordered, one by the Office of the Assistant Chief of Staff for Intelligence in the Pentagon, and another by General Telephone in California.
-However, as the costs of trying to compete in the commercial computer market became clear, Sylvania decided to withdraw from the market, and General Telephone canceled their order.
+However, as the costs of trying to compete in the commercial computer market became clear, Sylvania decided to withdraw from the market, and General Telephone (of which Sylvania was a wholly owned subsidiary) canceled their order.
 Both 9400's were built; General Telephone's intended delivery was used by Sylvania internally.